 The path to the MySQL client tools should be included in the PATH environment variable in order to use the authentication mechanism with login-paths.
 This permits the utility to use the my_print_defaults tools which is required to read the login-path values from the login configuration file (.mylogin.cnf).

 For each example, assume that the root user on localhost has sufficient privileges to kill queries and connections.

-Kill all queries created by user john that are less than 1 minute:
+Kill all connections created by user john:

 Kill all connections that have been idle for more than 1 hour: